-- 4 Scafetta, N.: 2010.
+4 Scafetta, N.: 2010.
 Empirical evidence for a celestial origin of the climate oscillations and its implications.
-Journal of Atmospheric and Solar-Terrestrial Physics, 72, 951-970. - 5 Usoskin IG, Schüssler M, Solanki SK, Mursula K. Solar activity, cosmic rays, and Earth's temperature: A millennium-scale comparison.
-Journal of Geophysical Research: Space Physics 2005, 110. - 6 Zherebtsov GA, Kovalenko VA, Molodykh SI, Kirichenko KE.
+Journal of Atmospheric and Solar-Terrestrial Physics, 72, 951-970.

+6 Zherebtsov GA, Kovalenko VA, Molodykh SI, Kirichenko KE.
 Solar variability manifestations in weather and climate characteristics.
-Journal of Atmospheric and Solar-Terrestrial Physics 2019, 182:217-222. - 7 Lüning S, Vahrenholt F. The Sun's Role in Climate.
-In: Chapter 16 in "Evidence-Based Climate Science" (Second Edition): Elsevier; 2016, 283-305.
+Journal of Atmospheric and Solar-Terrestrial Physics 2019, 182:217-222.

-11 Güttler D, Wacker L, Kromer B, Friedrich M, Synal HA.
-Evidence of 11-year solar cycles in tree rings from 1010 to 1110 AD - Progress on high precision AMS measurements.
-Nuclear Instruments and Methods in Physics Research Section B: Beam Interactions with Materials and Atoms 2013, 294:459-463.